What Is Microfinance? How Does it Work

 What is the difference between a bank and a microfinance institution?

-A key difference between a bank and a microfinance companies in India is that the latter provides services to people in the low-income group, whereas a bank offers services to people belonging to all income groups.
+A key difference between a bank and a microfinance company in India is that a microfinance company provides services to people in the low-income group.
+On the contrary, a bank offers services to people belonging to all income groups.

 Share